canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 Caim and Angelus together are nigh unstoppable.
 Though the Imperial army has air support in the form of airships, gargoyle cubes, and what I can only describe as kind of winged cupboard, none of it can stand up to the dragon.
 Having established total air supremacy, Caim and Angelus more or less wipe out the Imperial army besieging the castle, and then Caim storms the inside of the castle and reaches Furiae at the top.

 Inuart is with Furiae, defending her from Imperial soldiers, but he's not nearly as good at fighting as Caim.
-Caim arrives just in time, and kills the soldiers, giving us this rather character-establishing moment:
+Caim arrives just in time, and kills the soldiers, giving us a character-establishing moment:

-{% include figure.html src='AlreadyDead.webp' alt="A screenshot from DoD 1.
+{% include figure.html src='embed/nier/AlreadyDead.webp' alt="A screenshot from DoD 1.
 Caim stabs the corpse of an Imperial soldier; Inuart says 'Caim, that's enough!
 He's dead..." %}

 Caim reveals that he cannot speak due to his Pact.
 Inuart takes charge, and proposes evacuating Furiae from the castle to travel to a nearby 'Elf Village'; the Elves, he says, are sworn to neutrality in the conflict.
 We get a short FMV where Inuart sings to celebrate their victory:

-{% include youtube.html %}
+{% include youtube.html id='CY5xg5u_YvY' capt="[<a href='https://youtu.be/NQXR3erl-MU?t=2015'>Japanese audio</a> (the song is the same in both versions)]" %}

 ## Chapter 2: "Complications"

 Escorted by a handful of surviving Union soldiers, the group get underway, but Angelus perceives that the Elf Village has been attacked by the Empire.
 Inuart refuses to listen, and insists on continuing to the village.
 Caim and Angelus get in the air, and soon find Imperial air forces massing, which they blow up.
 They find an Imperial army outside the village, and blow them up too.
 But this blowing up is all for naught: the Empire have, in news that's surely absolutely shocking to everyone, massacred the elves and left with any survivors.

+{% include youtube.html id='MsrFtzQra9c?start=1494&end=1525' capt="Caim discovers the creed of the Church of the Angels.
+(Japanese voices only from now on, since the English dub is rather grating.)" %}

 Angelus receives a message from Verdelet, since Pacted people can apparently communicate with not just their own Pact partner but any of them?
 He wants them to join him in the Desert Temple (the Land of Sands in DoD3), and Inuart and Furiae go ahead.
 Caim and Angelus investigate the village, and find a dead Imperial soldier with the creed of the Church written beside him in blood.
 Oddly, Angelus does not know what Angels are, or the connection between the Empire and the Church.

 Next, they find a dying elf, who advises them to go to a shrine where most of the villagers have been taken.
 The Shrine---presumably, the same Forest Shrine once occupied by Three---is known to belong to the Church, but the connection between Church and Empire is apparently less well understood by pretty much everyone.
-When they arrive, Angelus sneers at the terrible state of the Shrine while Caim kills the Empire's 'wizard-priests' (which are *extremely* annoying enemies, since they can kite you with ranged attacks and your options for blocking and dodging are very limited!)
+When they arrive, Angelus sneers at the terrible state of the Shrine while Caim kills the Empire's 'wizard-priests' (which are extremely annoying enemies, since they can kite you with ranged attacks and your options for blocking and dodging are very limited!)
 The elves, however, are nowhere to be found.

 ### Meeting Leonard

 Unlike DoD3 where the companions just join you as you play through the story, in DoD you need to jump through a bunch of extra hoops.
 This starts by beating that mission with the wizards in 20 minutes.
 If you do, you get a slightly different cutscene: a villager appears and informs Caim that he's from the Valley of the Faeries, which is under attack.
 This leads to meeting Leonard.

+{% include youtube.html id='MsrFtzQra9c?start=5774&end=5942' capt="Leonard does not kill himself, but forms a pact." %}

 As we meet him, Leonard is kneeling in front of a burning house, with the bodies of his brothers strewn around the ground.
 He raises a dagger to kill himself, but can't bring himself to do it.
-The Faerie shows up and taunts and suicide-baits him, and then suddenly proposes a pact.
+The Faerie shows up, taunting and suicide-baiting him, and then suddenly proposes a pact.

 Caim and Angelus become aware of Leonard when they hear his Pact-boosted voice, and close in on his house.
 They find Leonard doing last rites for the Imperial soldiers he just killed.
 He agrees to accompany them towards the desert.

-## Leonard's regret branch (alternative Chapter 2)
+## Leonard's regret (alternative Chapter 2)

 There is another branch point earlier in the chapter which requires you to recruit Leonard and play a little of Chapter 3, then come back to an alternate version of the scene where Caim inspects the destroyed elf village.
 This time, Leonard is present while Caim inspects the blood message expressing the creed of the Church of the Angels.